MS-DOS and Windows command line setlocal command

 VERIFY OTHER 2>nul SETLOCAL ENABLEEXTENSIONS IF ERRORLEVEL 1 echo Unable to enable extensions

-The above example works because on old versions of CMD.EXE, SETLOCAL does NOT set the ERRORLEVEL value.
+The example above works because on old versions of CMD.EXE, SETLOCAL does NOT set the ERRORLEVEL value.
 The VERIFY command with a bad argument initializes the ERRORLEVEL value to a non-zero value.

 Ran in a batch file, the setlocal command would have all environment changes only affected in the batch file.